d12frosted/elpa-mirror/melpa/auto-compile-readme.txt

 on the counter in the mode-line.

-Using `auto-compile-inhibit-compile-hook' it is possible to inhibit automatic compilation under certain circumstances; e.g. when HEAD is detached inside a Git repository (useful during rebase sessions).
+Using `auto-compile-inhibit-compile-hook' it is possible to inhibit automatic compilation under certain circumstances; e.g., when HEAD is detached inside a Git repository (useful during rebase sessions).